 It couldn’t be easier!

-Take three vanilla beans, cut down the length of the vanilla bean {but not through} and put in a clean jar or bottle.
+Take three vanilla beans, cut down the length of the vanilla bean {but not completely through} and put in a clean jar or bottle.
 Cover with bourbon and tuck away in a dark place for 2-3 months.

 The vanilla pods will release their seeds and the bourbon will get darker and absorb the scent and flavor.
 Give it a shake every once in awhile.
 Use just as you would vanilla extract.
+This also makes a really incredible DIY Christmas gift for foodie friends.

-2 comments:
+3 comments:

 Mmmm.
 Maker's Mark.